chadsansing/cineris-campaign/gm-notes/session-10-spoilers.md

 Root's part of the end game happens in Denokta.
 Scenarios are described in past sessions.
 Here is an outline of what might happen.

 - Travel through the homelands and the slums and camp cities outside Denokta.
 Little military.
 - Arrive at level 0; pay a toll; enter the city.
-Some miliary.
+Some military.
 - Enter level -1, the first underground district full of low-income housing and support services.
 Some military.
 - Descend to level -2, the warehouse district.
 An underground river rings this district.
 It is Gotnafiskr's sign.
 It enters through a waterfall and leaves down another.
 The PCs can jump down that waterfall and risk a critical or mortal wound to reach the Chamber of Need.
 Heavy military.
 - Level -3 is where the Black Mask assault will begin.
 This is the government and elites disctrict with the offices, services, parks, shaopping, and other luxuries one would expect.
 Heavy military.
 This is a good place for Kilvar to find his sister, one of the Black Masks, who tries to communicate by playing an old childhood game with him, Crows Bones.